Q: How will you operate during COVID-19?

 Q: What’s the time commitment?

-A: We’ll have official meetings Thursdays 7-8:30, with bonding activities and retreats on other dates.
+A: We’ll have official meetings Thursdays 7-8:30 pm, with bonding activities and our cohort retreats on the weekends.
 It’s like a really close group of friends who always want to hang out, especially on Thursday evenings.
-Usually, our members spend an average of 2-6 hours, but it's totally up to you; you get out what you put in.
+Usually, our members spend an average of 2-6 hours per week, but it's totally up to you; you get out what you put in.
 Close to release, that number tends to increase.

 Q: What kind of majors do you accept?